andre-moore/data_science_intensive/README.md

 1. Working with JSON (See sliderule_dsi_json_exercise.ipynb)

-Using data in file 'data/world_bank_projects.json' and the techniques demonstrated above,
+Using data in file 'data/world_bank_projects.json', solve the following;

     a) Find the 10 countries with most projects
     b) Find the top 10 major project themes (using column 'mjtheme_namecode')